All

 for Public Disaster Science

 The NSF and NOAA SBIR programs exist to move innovation from proof-of-concept into operational infrastructure.
-Here's how ARA fits that pipeline.
+Here's how ARA fits that pipeline, and why the grant narrative matters as much as the technology.

 April 20266 min read